balasuar/slate/source/includes/_soapgettax.md

 AvaTax system tax code or custom tax code

 **CustomerUsageType** string [25], *optional*
 Same as document-level CustomerUsageType.
 See code options above in the GetTaxRequest elements.
+More information about this value is available in the <a href="https://help.avalara.com/kb/001/What_are_the_Entity_Use_Codes_used_for_Avalara_AvaTax%3F">Avalara Help Center.</a>

 **ExemptionNo:** string [25], *optional*
 Exemption or certificate number for the client customer.